 “Beer With Jesus” actually went to radio in September 2012 off Rhett’s debut EP.
 The song made it to the top 20, but it hit No. 1 on the “bubbling under” chart and helped establish Rhett’s name as a songwriter.
 And it certainly shows Rhett’s bloodline is ultimately rooted in traditional country.

 6. Craving You feat.
 Maren Morris

-The newest song from Rhett’s catalog, “Craving You” once again shows his desire to create crossover aesthetics.
+“Craving You,” which is featured on Rhett’s latest album, Life Changes, once again shows his desire to create crossover aesthetics.
 Heavy on 80s synth sounds and Duran Duran-esque pop vibes, the song really shines with Maren Morris’ subtle but sturdy harmony.
 Written by Dave Barnes and Julian Bunetta, there’s nothing revolutionary about the lyrics, but they all fit the package of Rhett’s evolving sound perfectly.
 And it also gave Morris her first part of a No. 1.

 5. Star Of The Show